victorl2/qparser/README.md

 `ddddddddddddddddddddd` is a bbb og files produced by **Quake 3 Arena server**. dddddaaaaaaaaaaaaaaaaadddddddddddddddddddddaaa
 ## Installation
 You must have [Go version 1.21 or later](https://go.dev/) installed on your machine.
-Then, you can clone the repository and install the parser: kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkaaaaaaaaaaaaaa
+Then, you can clone the repository and install the parser: kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkaaaaaaaaaaaaaavbcbvccvbcbv
 ```bash
 git clone https://github.com/victorl2/qparser.git
 cd qparser